EarthScope/rover/docs/commands.md

     rover download url [path]

-Download a single request (typically for a day) to teh given path, ingest and index it.
+Download a single request (typically for a day) to the given path, ingest and index it.
 If no path is given then a temporary file is created and deleted after use.

 The url should be for a Data Select service, and should not request data that spans multiple calendar days.